bakkeby/dwm-flexipatch/README.md

    - [nodmenu](https://dwm.suckless.org/patches/nodmenu/)
       - enable modifying dmenu in config.def.h which resulted previously in a compilation error because two lines of code hardcode dmenu into dwm
       - allows complete removal of dmenu, should you want to do that

+   - nomodbuttons
+      - allows for toggleable client button bindings that have no modifiers
+      - this can, for example, allow you to move or resize using the mouse alone without holding down a modifier key, which can be practical if you have extra buttons on your mouse

    - [no_transparent_borders](https://github.com/szatanjl/dwm/commit/1529909466206016f2101457bbf37c67195714c8)
       - when terminals have transparency then their borders also become transparent